vivekVells/MSCS721-roomScheduler/README.md

 * Run static tool analysis and correct stuffs
 * Correct issues in repo reported [Issues in RoomScheduler](https://github.com/vivekVells/MSCS721-roomScheduler/issues)
 * Documenting all the stuffs I did so far
+* Resolving any issues reported
+* Report any issues of the peers

 **Pending objectives:**
 * Review peer code